Today's Articles

 The Freedmen’s Aid Society is Formed

 *The Freedmen's Aid Society was celebrated on this date in 1861 during the American Civil War.
-Founded by the American Missionary Association (AMA), a group supported by the Congregational, Presbyterian, and Methodist churches in the American North.
+It was founded by the American Missionary Association (AMA), a group supported by the Congregational, Presbyterian, and Methodist churches in the American North.

 It organized a supply of teachers from the North and provided housing for them to set up and teach in schools in the South for freedmen (emancipated slaves) and their children.
-The AMA founded more than 500 schools and colleges for freedmen in the South after the war to educate freedmen as teachers, nurses, and other professionals.
+After the war, the AMA founded more than 500 schools and colleges for freedmen in the South to educate freedmen as teachers, nurses, and other professionals.
 The work of the Society accelerated with the end of the war and the beginning of the Reconstruction era.

 Education for freed slaves was considered a top priority among blacks and whites.
 Various religious groups and denominations supported the Society, which began work in the South three months after organizing.
 By the end of the first year, it had recruited 52 instructors.
 The teachers instructed more than 5,000 students in 59 schools.
 The schools were open to the South's men, women, and children.
 By the turn of the century, Blacks had raised their literacy rate by an amazing amount; it was a major success story since the war's end.